Ashok0/AtomicHeart-UEVR/README.md

 ## Configuration
 * The VR mod defaults to Left Controller based movement orientation.
 If you wish to use HMD based movement, open 'AtomicHeart_VRFix.lua' and change line 5 to: *local MOVEMENT_ORIENTATION = "1"*
+* The player height is defaulted to 80.0.
+The height can be adjusted by updating line 6: *local PLAYER_HEIGHT = 80.0*
 * The left hand model is hidden by default when two handed weapons are equipped.
-If you prefer playing with the original two handed models, open 'AtomicHeart_VRFix.lua' and change line 6 to: *local TWO_HANDED_MODELS = true*
+If you prefer playing with the original two handed models, open 'AtomicHeart_VRFix.lua' and change line 7 to: *local TWO_HANDED_MODELS = true*
-* If you wish to reduce intense camera movements during cutscenes (this may cause you to face the wrong direction), open 'AtomicHeart_VRFix.lua' and change line 7 to: *local CUTSCENE_LERP = true*
+* If you wish to reduce intense camera movements during cutscenes (this may cause you to face the wrong direction), open 'AtomicHeart_VRFix.lua' and change line 8 to: *local CUTSCENE_LERP = true*

 ## Controls for VR
 * LS: Move
+* RS: Move (Scanning only)
 * LS (Dn): Crouch
 * RS: Turn
 * Y: Shock